-Programs Exceeding Limits: A matriculated student may apply to the Provost and Senior Vice President for Academic and Student Success or designee for permission to exceed the maximum permissible student load of 18 hours after consulting with his or her adviser.
-Taking more than 18 credits will incur additional costs.
+A matriculated student may apply to the Provost and Senior Vice President for Academic and Student Success or designee for permission to exceed the maximum permissible student load of 18 credits/equated credits per semester after consulting with his or her adviser.

 Enrolled Student: A student who has paid all tuition and fees or has a payment plan through Nelnet and attending classes is considered enrolled.
-The College will bar from classes any student who has never attended during the first three weeks or did not attend for weeks four and five.
-The student will be given a grade of "WN" without academic penalty for the course.
-(See "Absence from Class" in the "Academic Policies and Procedures" section of this catalog.)
+The College will bar from classes any student who has never attended during the first three weeks of the traditional fall/spring semester (and analogous dates in summer/winter).
+The student will be given a grade of "WN" without academic penalty for the course, though tuition/fee charges still apply.
+(See "Class Attendance" and "Administrative Grades" in the "Academic Policies and Procedures" section of this catalog.)
 A student maintains standing at the College as long as he or she is enrolled.
-A student on probation is considered to be warned that he or she is compiling a record that could lead to loss of matriculation and/or suspension.
+A student on probation is considered to be warned that they are compiling a record that could lead to loss of matriculation and/or suspension.
 Students on probation have standing with the College.